The Great Houses of Upper Ireland: The North & Border Counties

 Cancellation and Refunds

 If you must cancel your reservation, you are urged to do so as soon as possible in writing to the Decorative Arts Trust.
 All Cancellations are subject to a $250 administrative fee per person.
 Deposits are non-refundable after September 1, 2020.
 Cancellations arriving by February 18, 2021 will receive a 50% refund.
 Cancellations arriving by March 24, 2021, will receive a 25% refund.
 There will be no refunds for cancellations received after March 24, 2021.
+In the event of unforeseen circumstances amounting to force majeure, all monies will be refunded less any non-recoverable costs.

 THE TRUST STRONGLY ENCOURAGES ALL PARTICIPANTS TO PURCHASE TRAVEL INSURANCE TO PROTECT AGAINST CANCELLATIONS DUE TO ILLNESS AND INJURY.